Best time to visit: Year-around

-Vermilion Cliffs National Monument is located north of the Grand Canyon on the border of Arizona and Utah.
-It is a remote wilderness landscape with no services, and it’s mostly accessible via dirt roads and long hiking routes.
+Vermilion Cliffs National Monument is located north of the Grand Canyon, on the border of Arizona and Utah.
+It’s a remote wilderness landscape with no services, and it’s mostly accessible via dirt roads and long hiking routes.
 The most famous attractions here are the Wave, Paria Canyon, and Buckskin Gulch - all are spectacular.
 Plan for at least 3 full days to see everything discussed below.

 All permit related information and lotteries can be found here.

 There are a few huge slot canyons that you can explore in the Vermilion Cliffs.
 They are potentially dangerous during rainstorms.
 Keep a close eye on the weather across the entire region.

 GPS devices do not work in Paria Canyon and Buckskin Gulch due to the high rock walls.

 Most of the dirt roads in the region are accessible to passenger cars, but they may become un-passable when wet.
 This is especially true for the road which runs to the Wave Trailhead.

 the Wave - The permit you need to apply for is called "Coyote Buttes North" - click here for the permit application website.
 10 permits are given out online four months in advance, and another 10 permits are given out in person each day as walk-ins the morning of.
 Walk-in weekend permits are issued on Friday morning.
 A total of 20 people are allowed to see the Wave each day of the year.
 Refer to this link here for more detailed information.
 I recently attempted to get one of the walk-in lottery permits and there was over 100 applications of varying group sizes competing for the ten spots.
 Solo hikers are slightly more likely to win a permit than groups.
 If you are lucky to get a permit, you will receive a placard for your vehicle and a map with photos that show you how to find the Wave.